Limited Time: 25% Off Body Scrub

 How to Store Raw Honeycomb

 We sell ours in plastic cases that are air-tight.
-We still recommend storing them (for short-term storage) in a plastic bag after opening.
-It's honey, so it will make a little mess, which will be worth every minute!
+We still recommend storing them (for short-term storage) in a plastic bag or airtight container after opening.
+It's honey, so it might get a little sticky, but it will be worth every minute!

-We recommend long-term storage in the freezer.
-Pull it out the day before you use it and allow it to thaw.
+We recommend long-term storage in the freezer if you aren't going to eat it right away, though room temperature is perfect for daily enjoyment.
 It may crystallize over time, but we think it adds to the texture.

 How Do You Use Raw Honeycomb?

 What's your favorite way to enjoy the nectar of the bees?
-Have you enjoyed one of the many benefits of honeycomb?
-Next time you're looking for an exciting treat filled with flavor and health benefits, consider treating yourself (or someone else) to some delicious raw honeycomb!
+Have you enjoyed the unique texture of honeycomb?
+Next time you're looking for an exciting treat filled with flavor, consider treating yourself (or someone else) to some delicious raw honeycomb!

 Honeycomb FAQs